 Conditional offer of appointment: pre appointment checks.
-Offer of appointment is made conditional on satisfactory completion of the following pre- appointment checks and, for non-teaching posts, a 1 probationary period References before confirmation of appointment: (if not obtained and scrutinised previously) (If received by email - accompanying email to verify authenticity.
-If not from professional email address, follow up to ensure authenticity) Identity (if that could not be verified at interview) Evidence to be kept in HR file Evidence to be Rept III I III Qualifications (if not verified on the day of interview) , Evidence to be kept in HR file Permission to work in UK, if required Evidence to be kept in HR file Only of the second of the CARDO and Cardon of School record sight of DBS certificate - where appropriate satisfactory DBS certificate.
+Offer of appointment is made conditional on satisfactory completion of the following pre- appointment checks and, for non-teaching posts, a , · · · · · · · · · · · · · · · · · · · probationary period References before confirmation of appointment: (if not obtained and scrutinised previously) (If received by email - accompanying email to verify authenticity.
+If not from professional email address, follow up to ensure authenticity) Identity (if that could not be verified at interview) identity (ii that could not be verified at interview) Fridance to be least to UD file Evidence to be kept in HR file Qualifications (if not verified on the day of interview) Evidence to be kept in HR file Permission to work in UK, if required Evidence to be kept in HR file Evidence to be kept in this lile School record sight of DBS certificate - where appropriate satisfactory DBS certificate.
 DBS Barred list check - applicant is not barred from working with Children (this must be completed before the applicant commences work) Childcare (Disqualification) Regulations 2009 Letter - for any staff who work in childcare provision or who are directly concerned with the management of such provision as defined in the statutory guidance.
-Health - the candidate is medically fit Medical Pre Employment Questionnaire Wedlear To Employment Queen mane Prohibition from Teaching Work Check - For those carrying out teaching work (see below) the teacher has not been included in the prohibition list • or interim prohibition list or has a GTCE sanction.
+Health - the candidate is medically fit Medical Pre Employment Questionnaire meanean real amproyment agreement and Prohibition from Teaching Work Check - For those carrying out teaching work (see below) the teacher has not been included in the prohibition list or interim prohibition list or has a GTCE sanction.
 Qualified Teacher Status (QTS) Check - (for teaching posts in maintained schools) the teacher has obtained QTS or is exempt from the requirement to hold QTS (for teaching posts in FE colleges) the teacher has obtained a Post Graduate Certificate of Education (PGCE), or Certificate of Education (Cert.
 Ed) awarded by a higher education institution, or the FE Teaching Certificate conferred by an awarding body Overseas Checks - for individuals who have lived or worked abroad in the last 5 years.
-(For those carrying out teaching work within the EEA area this will include an EEA prohibition order check through Employer Access until Jan 21, after this date it will include a reference from any education employer overseas in the same • • period)
+(For those carrying out teaching work within the EEA area this will include an EEA prohibition order check through Employer Access until Jan 21, after this date it will include a reference from any education employer overseas in the same period) l

 Statutory Induction Completed (for teachers who obtained QTS after 7 May 1999 and are not employed as NQTs)

 Risk Assessment - for Volunteers a written Risk assessment in relation to undertaking an Enhanced

 DBS

 Child Protection & Online safety training and

 other induction such as H&S, Safe Working Practice

-/ code of staff behaviour, etc Including:
+/ code of staff behaviour, etc

+Including:

 Safeguarding & Child Protection Policy

 Safer Working Practice Guidance

 Whistleblowing procedures

 KCSiE Part 1 or Annex A & Annexe B

 ICT Acceptable Use Policy

 Online Safety Policy & Guidance

 Children Missing Education Policy

 Behaviour Policy

-Each of the following activities is teaching work: planning and preparing lessons and courses for pupils, delivering\ lessons to pupils; assessing the development, progress, and attainment of pupils; and reporting on the development, progress, and attainment of pupils.
+Each of the following activities is teaching work: planning and preparing lessons and courses for pupils, delivering lessons to pupils; assessing the development, progress, and attainment of pupils; and reporting on the development, progress, and attainment of pupils.